winter-telescope/observatory/wsp/telescope/pwiBuildModel.md

 runs an executable function outside of the python programs defined in this module, along with a few other arguments, then parses and returns the output.
 I don't know much about this code as it stands, so it may be a source of issues.

+Right now the location of the ps3cli.exe file is expected to be in a folder named ps3cli within the home folder of a unix file system.
+If it isn't there, there will likely be issues.
+The code here also uses the "default" catalog location, which would seem to also be in the home folder, under a Kepler/ directory.

-## mount_model_add_point method
+### mount_model_add_point method

 This method makes another web request to the HTTP communicator, supposedly to add this point gained by running platesolve on the image taken by the build model module.